 Credit cards offer us the convenience of paying easier and faster, as well as not having to think about carrying any cash in your pocket.
 However, the common issue of having a shiny Master or Visa card is the payment of interest for every unpaid bill.
-In 2011, MarketManila.com reported a data from the press that there are over Php 18 Billion credit card receivables for past due payment, or around 15% of the overall outstanding for June 2010.
+In 2011, MarketManila.com reported a data from the press that there are over Php 18 Billion credit card receivables for the past due payment or around 15% of the overall outstanding for June 2010.

 The same article also, surprisingly, noted that more than half of Filipinos have an outstanding credit balance for more than 180 days.
 Today, we want to help you enjoy your credit card more, without having to worry about the interest rate.
 Here’s what you need to do: